 Unfortunately No. Once the Permits have been purchased, the government does not allow any changes.
 That also includes the departure date.
 Tickets are also non transferable nor refundable.
 If you cancel your Classic Inca Trail to Machu Picchu, the deposit is lost!

-DO I NEED MY ORIGINAL PASSPORT ON THE 4 DAY INCA TRAIL TO MACHU PICCHU ?
+DO I NEED MY ORIGINAL PASSPORT ON THE 4 DAY INCA TRAIL?

 DEFINITELY!
 You MUST bring your original passport with the SAME passport number you sent us to book your entrance to Machu Picchu, train ticket, other entrances and reservations.
 They will check when you enter Machu Picchu and to board the train.

 In case you are renewing your passport or changing your name, please send us a COPY of your old passport to secure your permit, and we can change it when we receive a COPY of your new passport for a fee of $25 USD per person.
 We must have a copy of your old and new passport to make the change.
 Before you change your passport keep a copy of your old one.

 If you do not wish to pay this fee you will need to bring both passports to Peru with you.
 You can enter Peru with your new passport but you will need to show both passports, old and new to enter Machu Picchu or the train.
 If you do not have both you will not be allowed to enter into Machu Picchu or get on the train.